 Super easy, super results!

-You can also feel good about purchasing vintage furniture or re-purposing your existing pieces because you’re creating a green and Eco-friendly design interior for your home.
+You can also feel good about purchasing vintage furniture or re-purposing your existing pieces because you’re creating a green and eco-friendly design interior for your home.
 Less consumption means less waste.
 It also means a healthier interior as new furniture can have highly toxic off-gassing depending on how the piece was made.
 But older pieces have had years to dissipate any harmful fumes.

 This desk started out as a black metal army desk.
-I took it to a auto body shop and had it sprayed with chocolate brown automobile paint for a hard-wearing durable finish.
+I took it to an auto body shop and had it sprayed with chocolate brown automobile paint for a hard-wearing durable finish.
 The homeowner loved sailing, so I decoupaged images of sailing and the San Francisco Bay onto the desktop.
 After varnishing and sealing, the images on top were protected from moisture and wear.

 Now he has a desk that not only is functional and inexpensive, but also a one-of-a-kind piece that’s very personal.
-It’s a great conversation piece and nobody else will ever have one like it!
+It’s a great conversation starter and nobody else will ever have one like it!

 Here I updated the homeowner’s existing dining chairs.
 Originally, the set of 6 chairs were covered in brown vinyl.
 Certainly durable, but not very attractive with the overload of brown vinyl, dark brown wood table, and brown chair backs.
 So, I set about creating a cheery color palette and upholstered the set of 6 dining chairs into 3 different colors.

 This is a great way to turn a set of ho-hum chairs into something that’s unforgettably unique.
-A great solution that matched these newlyweds youthful style while designing with what they already owned.
+A great solution that matched these newlyweds’ youthful style while designing with what they already owned.